From Valcourt QC

-A plant able to produce more than 200 vehicles a year was built in 1940.
+A plant that was able to produce more than 200 vehicles a year was built in 1940.

 For more detailed information about Joseph-Armand Bombardier, visit J. Armand Bombardier Foundation.

-Valcourt is a town in Quebec in Le Val-Saint-Francois Regional County Municipality.
-The J. Armand Bombardier museum is situated on the territory of the municipality.
+Valcourt is a town in Quebec in Le Val-Saint-Francois Regional County.
+The J. Armand Bombardier Museum is situated on the territory of the municipality.